Issue No. 112: What’s Trending in 2021

 From computer vision and AI to virtual reality, technology will redefine fitness.

 Already underway, Tempo utilizes 3D motion capture and advanced AI to track exercisers.
 At Tonal, 17 sensors guide users through a workout.
 And Zwift creates virtual worlds on par with video games.

 Far from perfect, Oculus, Supernatural, and FitXR have advanced VR fitness.
 Augmented reality will benefit if Facebook or Apple release smart glasses.
 Either way, computer vision and motion tracking from Exer, PUSH, and Perch will aid at-home and in-person training alike.

 With work-from-home on the rise and employee well-being top of mind, corporate wellness is evolving.

 In 2019, the global corporate wellness market was valued at $57B.
 By 2027, that number jumps to $93B.
-Eyeing this market, Gympass, ClassPass, and Peerfit scaled up their digital fitness and wellness offerings during the pandemic.
+Eyeing this market, Gympass and ClassPass scaled up their digital fitness and wellness offerings during the pandemic.

 Seeking to capitalize, Peloton, Calm, Headspace, and others are moving in.
 Upstarts like JOON, an employee benefits platform, are gaining traction.
 Without question, in 2021, mental health will be the priority.

 The global fitness and physical activity economy will reach $1.1T by 2023, with Asia, North America, and Europe accounting for 90% of the current spending.